chanzuckerberg/czi-oss-training/02-participating-in-oss/02-good-corporate-oss-citizen.md

 - A linear or plateaued community growth
 - Advocates for the project outside the immediate community
 - A regular release cadence and release process
-- Several active downstream project
+- Several active downstream projects
 - Maintenance prioritized over feature development

 Initial authors and early maintainers can develop symptoms of burnout if the project's contributor community is not healthy.
 Projects may also look towards financial sustainability options like grants or paid licenses in this stage.

 #### 5. Wind-down

 The project will eventually experience community stagnation or decline.
-This can happen after years or even decades for reasons including a newer&faster alternative, user base saturation, or sustianer team burnout.
+This can happen after years or even decades for reasons including a newer & faster alternative, user base saturation, or sustainer team burnout.

 In this stage, the project winds down activity, and decides to archive, shut down, or transfer the project to a different space for continued maintenance.
 The team also: